 - Focus on project value-adding concepts related to repeatability and consistency, metrics and measurability, correlation and best practices in process improvement.

-STEVE GRIFFIN has been active in worldwide project management and business analysis in the national and international communities for over thirty years.
-His decades of knowledge in project management, procurement, resource management, critical chain project management relations, regulatory oversight, engineering, organizational development, government and legal liaisons, highlight his successful career in project management over a wide range of industries.
+Steve Griffin, a freelance consultant, has been active in worldwide project management and business analysis in the national and international communities for over 30 years.
+His decades of knowledge in project management, procurement, critical chain project management relations, regulatory oversight and engineering, among many other topics, highlight his successful career in project management over a wide range of industries.

-Questions about this program?
-Contact Mary Patterson today!
-Mary Patterson works in the Office of Teaching Innovation and Digital Education at The University of Alabama as Program Manager, where she assists the OTIDE team in designing and implementing professional development and training programs, industrial training programs, and executive education programs that are offered on-campus, online or onsite at the workplace.
-Ms. Patterson has a Bachelor’s degree in Business from the University of Alabama’s Culverhouse College of Business with a major in accounting.
-She is a Certified Public Accountant and stays abreast of current developments relevant to business owners, including management, human resources, economics, accounting, taxation, and marketing.
-Additionally, Ms. Patterson is a Certified Professional in the Society for Human Resource Management.
+Mary Patterson works in the Office of Teaching Innovation and Digital Education at The University of Alabama as Program Manager, where she assists the OTIDE team in designing and implementing professional development and training programs, industrial training programs, and executive education programs.
+She is a certified public accountant, as well as a certified professional in the Society for Human Resources Management.
 She works closely with HR departments to design custom training to enhance work objectives, increase productivity and build a positive culture.
-She worked previously as Director of the Alabama Entrepreneurial Research Network (AERN) in the Culverhouse College of Business to bring the resources from the University of Alabama down to the community level.
-She is a member of the Tuscaloosa Chapter of the Alabama Society of CPAs, the Society of Human Resource Management, the Culverhouse Commerce Executives Society, and the Southern Automotive Women’s Forum.